Recommended Check-in Time

 Because the spread of Zika is ongoing, travelers should check the CDC travel website for the most up-to-date locations and recommendations: http://www.cdc.gov/Travel

-JetBlue does accept pets (small dogs and cats) for transportation to/from Cuba.
-Service and Emotional Support dogs and cats are also accepted.
+JetBlue will accept pets (small dogs and cats) for transportation to Haiti.
+Service and emotional support animals are allowed with the proper documentation.

-Baggage Claim is located just after the immigration and security arrival checkpoint.
+Baggage Claim is located inside the Arrivals area.

 Making a baggage claim